 It is recommended to disable Transmit Antenna Switching (TAS) as per the procedure defined in Annex A.3.6

-Editor’s note: Refer to Annex A.3.6 for incomplete aspects of this procedure.

-- The applicability of this verification procedure is FFS.

-- The criteria of confirming TAS-OFF based on above verification procedure is FFS.

-- The below test procedure for TAS OFF is informative and not a mandated action for test lab to be done before UE TRP testing.

-For devices containing multiple Tx antennas, it is recommended that the Tx Antenna Switching (TAS) function should be OFF, and the TRP should be measured for each Tx antenna individually.
-The antenna with better TRP is identified as the primary antenna, and the corresponding TRP result will be used to determine the pass/fail compliance.
-Otherwise, the primary antenna should be selected based on manufacturer declaration.
-To ensure the TAS OFF testing, the manufacture should provide either software/guidance to lab to control which Tx antenna is used, or the pre-configured DUT locked at primary antenna.
+1. For DUT containing multiple Tx antennas, it shall be ensured that the Tx Antenna Switching (TAS) function should be OFF, and the TRP should be measured for each Tx antenna individually.

+NOTE: The primary antenna should be selected based on manufacturer declaration.
+In the absence of manufacturer declaration, the antenna with better TRP is identified as the primary antenna, and the corresponding TRP result will be used to determine the pass/fail compliance.

-1. Connect the SS to the UE antenna connectors as shown in TS 38.508-1 [2] Annex A, Figure A.3.1.1.1 for TE diagram and section A.3.2 for UE diagram.
+2. Connect the SS to the UE antenna connectors as shown in TS 38.508-1 [2] Annex A, Figure A.3.1.1.1 for TE diagram and section A.3.2 for UE diagram.